 Much is still unknown about human capital externalities.
-The research relying on natural experiments comes largely from the US.
-There is much less evidence for other countries.
-Almost nothing is known about how localized human capital externalities may be.
+The research relying on natural experiments comes largely from the US, and there is less such evidence for other countries.
+Very little is known about how localized human capital externalities may be.
 Do they spill across cities and regions within countries?
 Do they spill across highly connected countries, as in the EU?
 How important are the various theoretical mechanisms such as knowledge spillovers, innovation, and imperfect substitutability in production?
 How mobile are educated workers, and how much of the benefits of human capital externalities accrues to the origin areas that helped create the human capital?
+How strong is the connection between human capital externalities and entrepreneurship?
 How have the various effects changed over time?

 There are also further issues regarding the externalities created by different types of human capital.
-STEM graduates appear especially beneficial for generating externalities, but there may also be differential benefits among non-STEM graduates (for example, business fields might create larger externalities than humanities) and within STEM fields (for example, computer science and engineering might have greater benefits than zoology and astronomy).
+STEM graduates appear especially beneficial for generating externalities, but there may also be differential benefits among non-STEM graduates (for example, business fields might create larger externalities than humanities) and within STEM fields (e.g. computer science and engineering might have greater benefits than zoology and astronomy).
 Identifying the separate effects of many different areas of learning poses considerable challenges for researchers but has the potential to be very useful for policymakers.